CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

           |                                        ^
 ```

-We can make this test pass by just clearing the `serverError` when attempting to save:
+We can make this test pass by just clearing the `serverError` flag when attempting to save:

 ```diff
      if (name) {